 Final Thoughts on Where to Stay in Fukuoka

-In this guide, we’ve looked at the five best neighbourhoods to stay in Fukuoka.
-If you’re still not sure where to stay, here is a quick recap of our favourite places.
+In this guide, I’ve given you a look at the five best neighbourhoods to stay in Fukuoka.
+If you’re still not sure where to stay, here is my 50/50 for you.